Professor / Graduate Faculty

 Having earned her B.A. from Northwestern University, her M.A. from the University of Wyoming, and her Ph.D. from the Ohio State University, Wendy Matlock spent five years on the tenure track at California State University, Sacramento, before joining the K-State English Department in 2008.
-Her fields of interest include poetic disputations; domestic, religious, and political issues in late-medieval culture; and modern appropriations of the medieval.
+Her primary fields of interest include poetry; the global Middle Ages; and postmodern medievalisms.

 Her teaching interests range from medieval literature to contemporary medievalism.
 She regularly teaches Introduction to Literary Studies, British Survey I, Old English, and Graduate Studies in English as well as courses on the Development of the English Language, Robin Hood, Romances and Fairy Tales, The Culture of The Canterbury Tales, and a study of Dragons, Damsels, and Death.
 Matlock’s teaching has garnered awards including K-State’s Presidential Award for Excellence in Undergraduate Teaching and the Student Association of Graduates in English (SAGE) Graduate Faculty Distinguished Teaching Award.

 “‘Follow Your Heart’: Disney on Ice as Post-Modern and Medieval Pastiche.”
 Children’s Literature Association Quarterly vol. 45, no. 4, 2020, pp. 328-345.

 “Ventriloquizing Mothers: Chaucer’s Poetic Authority in the Tale of Melibee and the Manciple’s Tale.”
 Chaucer Review vol. 55, no. 4, 2020, pp. 462-483.